pablosproject/PTAlertView/README.md

 ##Example

-You could use the category by importing it and instantiate a new alert with the provided initialization method that takes the titles of the confirmation and cancel buttons and a block for every case.
+You could use the category by importing it and instantiate a new alert with the provided initialization method.
+This method takes the titles of the confirmation and cancel buttons and a block for every case.
 If you **not** provide a title for the cancel button, the alert will only show the confirmation button.
 ```objective-c
 #import <UIAlertView+Blocks.h>